+Open assessment view.
+It shows the task list of the last working folder used.
-Open design view.
-It shows the workstation list of the last working folder used.

-Change working folder.
+- Open design view.
+It shows the workstation list of the last working folder used. - Change working folder.
 This button allows you to select a different working folder.

-Add bookmark.
-It allows you to quickly create a bookmark (shortcut) for the current work folder.

-Open client area.
+- Add bookmark.
+It allows you to quickly create a bookmark (shortcut) for the current work folder. - æ - Open client area.
 It allows you to access a portal web for Ergo/IBV clients.